Lcm Of 21 And 77

 • Simplifying fractions: Finding the LCM of the denominators helps in adding or subtracting fractions.

-• Solving problems involving cycles: For instance, determining when two events will coincide again (e.g., the cycles of planets, or machines operating at different intervals).
+• Solving problems involving cycles: To give you an idea, determining when two events will coincide again (e.g., the cycles of planets, or machines operating at different intervals).

 • Music theory: LCM is used in music to determine the least common multiple of note durations.